MicroEJ/docs/ApplicationDeveloperGuide/js/java.rst

 	var System = JavaImport("java.lang.System")
 	System.out.println("foo");

-Here we instantiate a Java ``File`` object and checks that it exists:
+Here we instantiate a Java ``File`` object and check that it exists:

 .. code-block:: javascript